facebookarchive/AsyncDisplayKit/_docs/containers-astablenode.md

 `ASTableView` (an actual UITableView subclass) is still used as an internal property of `ASTableNode`.
 While it should not be created directly, it can still be used directly by accessing the .view property of an `ASTableNode`.
 </div>

-For example, you may want to set a table's `.separatorStyle` property.
+For example, you may want to set a table's separator style property.
 This can be done by accessing the table node's view as seen in the example below.

 **_Don't forget that anything that accesses a view using AsyncDisplayKit's node containers or nodes should be done in viewDidLoad or didLoad, respectively._**